ageitgey/medium_to_ghost/README.md

 # Medium to Ghost 2.0

 Feeling locked into Medium.com?
-Instantly move all your content (formatted posts + images) to an open source blog!
+Instantly move all your content (formatted posts + images) to an open source [Ghost 2.0](https://blog.ghost.org/2-0/) blog!

 ![Migrate your data out of Medium to Ghost](https://user-images.githubusercontent.com/896692/44764117-0c097c80-ab03-11e8-8925-bcc4c584059c.png)

 This code converts all your Medium.com posts to a Ghost 2.0.x import file.
-With that, you can import all your content into a Ghost blog (hosted anywhere) in seconds.
+With that, you can import all your content into a [Ghost](https://ghost.org/) blog (hosted anywhere) in seconds.
 Your posts keep the same formatting and all your images are migrated over too.

 ## Why?